WormBase/website-jbrowse-protein/README.md

 ========

-When starting a new release, a release specific branch is created from the `protein-schematic-staging`, typically called `protein-$RELEASE`.
-Usually, the only change that needs to be made for a release is to bump the `RELEASE=` number in `/website-genome-browsers/jbrowse/Dockerfile`.
-Once the release number has be pushed into the release specific repo in website-genome-browser, the Dockerfile in this repo can be updated to add the release to the line
+When starting a new release, a release specific branch is created from the `protein-schematic-staging` branch, typically called `protein-$RELEASE`.
+Usually, the only change that needs to be made for a release is to bump the `RELEASE=` number in `/website-genome-browsers/protein_schematic/Dockerfile`.
+Once the release number has be pushed into the release specific repo in website-genome-browser, two changes need to be made in this repo:

+1. The Dockerfile in this repo can be updated to add the release to the line

     RUN git clone --single-branch --branch protein-282 https://github.com/WormBase/website-genome-browsers.git

+2. The line `RELEASE=282` in `parallel.sh` should be updated the the current release.

-When this change is commited to the main branch, the GoCD system will run the `JBrowseSoftwareProcessWBProt` pipeline to build the Dockerfile in this repo, and then run the `JBrowseProcessWBProtein` pipeline, which will run a compute machine through Ansible to process the WormBase protein GFF files.
+When these changes are commited to the main branch, the GoCD system will run the `JBrowseSoftwareProcessWBProt` pipeline to build the Dockerfile in this repo, and then run the `JBrowseProcessWBProtein` pipeline, which will run a compute machine through Ansible to process the WormBase protein GFF files.
 The script that it runs,